mijail-naal/admin_and_etl/README.md

 # DJANGO API

-Two steps are needed to launch the project.
+Three steps are needed to launch the project.

-- *Change directory*
+- *Change to directory docker_compose/django_api*

+- *Change the file `.env.sample` to `.env` and set the environment variables*

-- *Run the file docker-compose.yml*
+- *Run the docker-compose.yml*

 <br>